Final Fantasy XIII Review

 I did like Snow however.
 It is mostly because he shows more human emotion than any of the other characters, but it is also because he has the most grounded story among them.
 Sazh is a pretty easy character to identify with too at times, but I’m not always sure why he’s even there.

 Vanille is annoying.
 Nothing human is really revealed about her and she is constantly cheery when she has nothing but reasons to be unhappy.
-Fang is a very cool character that COULD have been given a lot of depth… if they ever talked about her in the story.
-She has a very basic overview for her character, but nowhere near as much as I would have liked.
+Fang is a very cool character that could have been given a lot of depth… if they ever talked about her in the story.
+She has a basic overview for her character, but nowhere near as much as I would’ve liked.

 Lightning is just a straight up robot.
-She grows a bit in the story, but it is very difficult for me to like her beyond how hard she hits when she’s a Commando in my battle team.
+She grows a bit in the story, but it’s difficult for me to like her beyond how hard she hits when she’s a Commando in my battle team.

 Nostalgia?

 There are several thematic elements that carry through the different Final Fantasy games.
-They may not share stories, characters, worlds, or even natural laws, but many of these elements still carry through and are in my opinion a very large reason for their success.
+They may not share stories, characters, worlds, or even natural laws, but many of these elements still carry through and are — in my opinion — a large reason for their success.

-A Final Fantasy without Black Mages is like a cake without flour.
+A Final Fantasy without Black Mages is like a cake without flour: It can maybe be fine, but it’s certainly a compromise.

-Final Fantasy XIII does not have the Final Fantasy theme music in it.
+Final Fantasy XIII doesn’t have the Final Fantasy theme music in it.
 Anywhere.
-Or if it does I never heard it, which is doubtful since it has been in my head since my childhood.
+Or if it does I never heard it, which is doubtful since it’s been in my head since childhood.
 It also has another crappy J-Pop song (like Final Fantasy 10 did) that plays constantly in some form, especially when Vanille is involved.
 This was a horrible idea for Final Fantasy 10, it was one of the things that pissed me off about Kingdom Hearts games, and it continues to be a painful theme in 13.
-NO POP MUSIC.
+No pop music.
 Stick to Nobuo Uematsu scores and maybe let his band (The Black Mages) do a few tracks like they did in Advent Children.

 Experience Points are gone, instead replaced by the equivalent of Job Points.
-I actually liked this system more than normal Experience points because it gave me the illusion of customization.
+I actually liked this system more than normal XP because it gave me the illusion of customization.
 In reality, I was only choosing which abilities I got before others.
-There are no options for you to choose any ability that Square Enix does not want that character to have.
-While that sucks, I don’t think the idea of using Job Points instead of Experience is at fault.
-You throw the License Map or the Sphere Grid in there instead and I’m giddy.
+There are no trade-offs to be made to take a character in a unique direction.
+While that sucks, I don’t think the idea of using Job Points instead of XP is at fault.
+You throw the License Map from FF12 or the Sphere Grid from FFX in there instead and I’m giddy.

 It also has no Final Fantasy style Job System.
 No Black Mages, no Dragoons, no Paladins, nothing.
 There is no character, equipment, or ability that allow you to Steal.
 There is no Dual-Wielding.
-There is no spells from the Final Fantasy universe outside of the standard boring elemental and healing ones.
-No Virus, no Meteor, no Holy and (MINOR SPOILER) only the final boss can use Ultima.
+There are no spells from the Final Fantasy universe outside of the standard elemental and healing ones every fantasy game has.
+No Virus, no Meteor, no Holy and only the final boss can use Ultima.

-There are a few weapon names that make me happy, but it’s a very thin piece of tissue happiness.
+There are a few weapon names that make me happy, but it’s a tissue-thin piece of happiness.
 Gungnir and Kain’s Lance are some favorites.
 There is a Cid, which helps too.
 Chocobos are a big factor in side quests.

-I have a hard time figuring out what makes this game a Final Fantasy at all.
 Lost Odyssey has more Final Fantasy flavor to it than this game does.
-Perhaps it’s my personal taste at play here, because I happen to prefer the Final Fantasies that are based more in the Industrial Era style futurism.
+Perhaps it’s my personal taste at play here, because I happen to prefer the Final Fantasies that’re based more in the Industrial Era style futurism.
 I never liked their super-clean super-futuristic games like numbers 8 and 10.
-I loved 4, 6, 7, 9, and even 12.
+I loved 4, 6, 7, 9, and 12.
 To me, a Final Fantasy game has a past/future time period as one of its themes and going too far in either direction destroys what makes it unique.
 Final Fantasy 11 went too far in the past while 8, 10, and 13 went too far in the future.

 Moving statues around a reshaping the entire world was probably the coolest thing to ever happen in any RPG.